 Alongside these main themes, OPHI works on a range of topics, including capabilities and inequality, and of different disciplines; economics, political economy, philosophy, among others.

-OPHI also advances research through intensive, workshops where prospective methodologies are presented and critically assessed by a combination of eminent and junior scholars.
-Collaborative research involving partnering with local organizations and governments also takes place to assist poverty measurement and inform policy-making.
+OPHI also advances research through intensive Research Workshops, where prospective methodologies are presented and critically assessed by a combination of eminent and junior scholars.
+Our Research Workshops page gives details of past and upcoming workshops, as well as links to podcasts and other materials available from the events themselves.